-- b. whilst lower-level operational controls might be in place there is less in the way of the higher-level corporate and management controls required to enable management to plan the business and monitor its progress. - 7.
+- 5. In preparing for listing the directors of a new applicant should ensure that the new applicant has the capability to meet the demands of a listed company, including the demands of public shareholders for reliable and timely financial information.
+This typically means that management performs some form of assessment of the sufficiency of the new applicant's internal controls over financial reporting in the run up to listing. - 6.
+In practice, many new applicants may not have designed and implemented internal controls over financial reporting sufficient for a listed company.
+Reasons for this include: - a. the group may only have been formed following a recent reorganisation in anticipation of listing creating a new control environment; and - b. whilst lower-level operational controls might be in place there is less in the way of the higher-level corporate and management controls required to enable management to plan the business and monitor its progress. - 7.
 It has been indicated by the sponsor community that they consider that it will normally be necessary for sponsors to engage third party professionals to assist them to undertake tasks related to their due diligence enquiries in respect of the new applicant's internal controls over financial reporting. - 8.
-In the context of paragraph 15 of Practice Note 21 to the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited "Due Diligence by Sponsors in respect of Initial Listing Applications" ("Practice Note 21"), it has further been indicated by the sponsor community that reporting accountants have valuable expertise in the area of procedures, systems and controls over the financial reporting process. - 9.
-In practice, accounting firms in Hong Kong are commonly engaged by new applicants or jointly engaged by new applicants and sponsors to perform work to assist new applicants in connection with the readiness of their internal controls over financial reporting and to provide information to sponsors to assist sponsors in connection with the declaration that they are required to make under Listing Rule 3A.15(5). - 10.
+In the context of paragraph 15 of Practice Note 21 to the Rules Governing the Listing of Securities on The Stock Exchange of Hong Kong Limited "Due Diligence by Sponsors in respect of Initial Listing Applications" ("Practice Note 21")3, it has further been indicated by the sponsor community that reporting accountants have valuable expertise in the area of procedures, systems and controls over the financial reporting process. - 9.
+In practice accounting firms in Hong Kong are commonly engaged by new applicants or jointly engaged by new applicants and sponsors to perform work to assist new applicants in connection with the readiness of their internal controls over financial reporting and to provide information to sponsors to assist sponsors in connection with the declaration that they are required to make under Listing Rule 3A.15(5). - 10.
 It may or may not be the case that the accounting firm engaged to provide assistance to the new applicant and the sponsors is the same firm that is acting as reporting accountants for the new applicant's planned listing.
-Nevertheless, in the interests of simplicity, for the purposes of this Technical Bulletin the accounting firm engaged to provide assistance to the new applicant and the sponsors is referred to as the reporting accountants. - 11.
+Nevertheless, in the interests of simplicity, for the purposes of this discussion paper the accounting firm engaged to provide assistance to the new applicant and the sponsors is referred to as the reporting accountants. - 11.
 Assurance engagements fall within the Hong Kong Framework for Assurance Engagements for which independence is required in accordance with the Code of Ethics for Professional Accountants issued by the HKICPA.
 Although long form report engagements as described herein and agreed-upon procedures engagements do not fall within the Hong Kong Framework for Assurance Engagements, the reporting accountants should ensure that such non-assurance services do not impair their independence.
 In this context, consideration should be given to whether long form report engagements and agreed-upon procedures engagements should be performed in whole or in part by personnel not involved in the financial statement audit and accountants' report engagements and with different reporting lines within the firm.
-Irrespective of whether their work on internal controls over financial reporting takes the form of a long form report, agreed-upon procedures or assurance engagement, the reporting accountants should apply safeguards by ensuring that: - (a) the new applicant acknowledges its responsibility for establishing, maintaining and monitoring the system of internal controls over financial reporting; - (b) the new applicant designates a competent employee, preferably within senior management, to be responsible for internal controls over financial reporting and all management decisions made in connection therewith; and
+Irrespective of whether their work on internal controls over financial reporting takes the form of a long form report, agreed-upon procedures or assurance engagement, the reporting accountants should apply safeguards by ensuring that: